Kekere/prelude-elk/README.rst

 Requirements
 ------------
+The host must be Linux OS or MAC OS but there are some limitation for Ubunutu 20.04.

 This repository relies on the following dependencies:

 * docker.io >= 1.13.1
 * docker-compose >= 1.11.0

-It has been tested on Debian 10.0 (Buster) against the following versions of these dependencies:
+It has been tested on Ubuntu 18.04 against the following versions of these dependencies:

 * docker.io 19.03.12